estradiol and dydrogesterone

 Do not take Femoston-Conti if you have/have experienced:

-Cancer of the breast or uterus (endometrium) or any other oestrogen or progestogen dependent cancer.
+Cancer of the breast or uterus (endometrium) or any other estrogen or progestogen

 Any condition that increases the tendency for you to get blood clots